-- Activities which involve large arm movements (e.g. swimming, golf) should be avoided for 6 weeks - Contact sports are not advisable as the impact with other players or the ground can cause damage to your device.
+- Activities which involve large arm movements (e.g. swimming, golf) should be avoided for 6 weeks - Contact sports are not advisable as the impact with other players or the ground has the potential to cause damage to your device.

 If you have any concerns or questions about specific activities please feel free to discuss this with the Cardiac Physiologist at your clinic appointment.